microsoft/vscode/extensions/typescript-language-features/web/README.md

 - [ ] put files one level down from virtual root
 - [ ] think about implementing all the other ServerHost methods
+  - also copy details from previous implementation (although it's syntax-only so only covers part)
 - [ ] organise webServer.ts into multiple files

 ### Done